rackspace-cookbooks/contributing/CONTRIBUTING.md

 ## metadata.rb
 * All dependencies should be listed with the pessimistic operation ("~> ") to the minor version
  * i.e. depends "rackspace_apt", "~> 1.2"
+* Version changes are defined as follows for `version 'x.y.z'`:
+ * `x:` Major changes that break functionality and may not be backwards compatible with previous versions.
+ * `y:` Functionality addons and non-breaking changes
+ * `z:` Commits, patches, bugfixes, etc.

 #Misc